 There's a lot of hoo-hah over North Carolina residents voting to define marriage as a union between people of the opposite sex, effectively saying that gay marriage is not allowed.

 I disagree with that, but I also believe that the voters of North Carolina have the right to make their own laws.
 My suspicion is that at least two of my gay friends won't be traveling to North Carolina for their vacation, as they did a few years ago.
 Nice place to visit, but they wouldn't be able to live there.

 Growing up in Adams (Yes!
 That's right!
 Another of my hometown parables!), there weren't a lot of gay people.
 I suspect that had there been a gay-pride march, we would have had maybe eight participants.
 They all led pretty low-key lives, although the community, at least those who cared, knew who they were.
 Once, a bunch of local kids beat one of them up, reinforcing my early impression that "gay equals bad."
 That was not cool to me, even then, by the way.

 Looking back, it was, as dumb as this sounds, a statement by these pinheads that they were straight and that "homos" were somehow bad for the community.
 I know.
 It makes no sense now, and it didn't make much sense then, even.

 This was a corresponding assumption to my first impression that "black equals unknown equals probably bad," which I managed to dispel as I got older.

 Anyway, I wish the people in North Carolina who think "gay equals bad" had hung around with me in college.
-It would have made for a crowded apartment on 83 Gainsborough St., but we always had visitors.
-We'd have found space for them.

 Often, after classes at Northeastern were over, some of us would retire to the local watering hole, still there, called The Punter's Pub.